pyeventsourcing/eventsourcing/docs/topics/contributing.rst

     $ make fmt

 .. note::
     In order to keep your Pull Request clean, please, do not apply it for all project but your specific changes.
+The project is now well formatted, but static typing and and strict compliance with PEP8 is still a working in progress.
+If you want to help improve the type hints and formatting, please do so in a dedicated PR so things aren't mixed with other changes (it's just easier to review this way).